Chemistry A Level

 Is this course right for me?

 Chemistry is right for you if you enjoy problem solving and like to know why things happen.
 Chemists are interested in applying their knowledge to practical situations.
 You should be able to work in groups and have the ability to focus independently.
-Students will succeed most if they are self-motivated independent learners.
-Flipped learning is used for all topics, lessons are interactive and build upon independent study.
+Independent study is completed in advance of studying all topics, lessons are interactive and build on this prior learning.
 There are lots of opportunities to get help and support from the department.
 Good numeracy and literacy skills are essential.
 A small percentage of the assessment will be pure recall – instead students are required to apply their knowledge to novel situations and be able to interpret data and draw conclusions.
 Good with Biology, Maths, Physics, Environmental Science.